 You think it’s time to find your way home and get out of Dodge.
 Dodge in this case being the universe.

 Ah, Roxy starts off just as wacky and nonsensical as ever before.
 I kind of forgot what her character was like at this point; I’m looking forward to hearing from her again.
-I always forget that Roxy is actually a hilarious character aside from interactions with John and the horror that becomes of her in BULLSHIT: The Act (hey, it’s more fun to say than A6A6I5).
+I always forget that Roxy is actually a hilarious character even putting aside her interactions with John, and especially putting aside the horror that becomes of her in BULLSHIT: The Act (hey, it’s more fun to say than A6A6I5).

 Roxy gets a message from Jane that clearly suggests she is Roxy’s server player, which to readers that have been paying attention (or alternately, didn’t get back to the reread after almost two years without), might be a bit disconcerting.
 What happened to the original plan of who served who?
 It seems like Dirk’s responder might be taking full control of everything, except for Dirk fighting off the drones with his physical power.

 Her conversation with the responder is also of a somewhat different tone than usual:

 TT: What has taken you so long, anyway?
 Why has your path been so circuitous?